-Our security and inspection systems are primarily designed at our facilities in the United States and internationally in the United Kingdom, Finland and India.
+Our security and inspection systems are primarily designed at our facilities in the United States and in the United Kingdom, Finland, India, and Malaysia.
 These products include mechanical, electrical, analog and digital electronics, software subsystems and algorithms, which are designed by us.
 In addition to product design, we provide system integration services to integrate our products into turnkey systems at the customer site.
 We support cooperative research projects with government agencies and provide contract research for government agencies.

-Our patient monitoring, diagnostic cardiology, and anesthesia delivery products are primarily designed at our facilities in the United States and internationally in the United Kingdom.
+Our healthcare products are primarily designed at our facilities in the United States and in the United Kingdom.
 These products include software, networking, connectivity, mechanical, electronic and software subsystems, most of which are designed by us.
-We are also currently involved, both in the United States and internationally, in certain research projects aimed at improving our medical systems and at expanding our current product lines.
+We are also currently involved, both in the United States and internationally, in research projects aimed at improving our medical systems and at expanding our current product lines.

-We design and manufacture optoelectronic devices and we provide electronics manufacturing services primarily in our facilities in the United States and internationally in the United Kingdom, India, Indonesia, Malaysia and Singapore.
+We design and manufacture optoelectronic devices and we provide electronics manufacturing services primarily in our facilities in the United States and internationally in the United Kingdom, Canada, India, Indonesia, Malaysia and Singapore.
 We engineer and manufacture subsystems to solve the specific application needs of our OEM customers.
 In addition, we offer entire subsystem design and manufacturing solutions.
 We consider our engineering personnel to be an important extension of our core sales and marketing efforts.

 In addition to close collaboration with our customers in the design and development of our current products, we maintain an active program for the development and introduction of new products, enhancements and improvements to our existing products, including the implementation of new applications of our technology.
 We seek to further enhance our research and development program and consider such program to be an important element of our business and operations.
-As of June 30, 2017, we engaged approximately 402 full-time engineers, technicians and support staff.
-Our research and development expenses were \$51.6 million in fiscal 2015, \$49.8 million in fiscal 2016 and \$51.0 million in fiscal 2017.
+As of June 30, 2018, we engaged approximately 439 full-time engineers, technicians and support staff.
+Our research and development expenses were \$49.8 million in fiscal 2016, \$50.9 million in fiscal 2017, and \$61.2 million in fiscal 2018.
 We intend to continue to invest in our research and development efforts in the future.